Kingdom of Prussia: 1871–1918: Peak and fall

 The new Kaiser William rapidly soured relations with the British and Russian royal families (despite being closely related to them), becoming their rival and ultimately their enemy.
 Before and during World War I (1914–1918), Prussia supplied significant numbers of soldiers and sailors in the German military, and Prussian Junkers dominated the higher ranks.
 In addition, portions of the Eastern Front were fought on Prussian soil.
 Prussia – along with Germany as a whole – experienced increasing troubles with revolutionaries during the war.
 The Great War ended by armistice on 11 November 1918.

 Uprisings in Berlin and other centres began the civil conflict of the German revolution of 1918–1919 (Novemberrevolution).
 By late 1918, the Prussian House of Representatives was controlled by the Social Democratic Party of Germany (SPD), which advocated Marxism.
 William knew that he had lost his imperial crown for good, but still hoped to retain his Prussian crown; he believed that as ruler of two-thirds of Germany, he could remain a major figure in any successor regime.
 However, William discovered this was impossible under the imperial constitution.
 Although he believed he ruled the empire in personal union with Prussia, the imperial constitution stipulated that the imperial crown was tied to the Prussian crown.
-In any event, he had lost support of the military who might have fought for him.
+In any event, he had lost the support of the military, who might have fought for him.
 William's abdication as both king of Prussia and German emperor was announced on 9 November 1918, and he went into exile in the Netherlands the next day.
 With armed revolts, mass strikes, and street fighting in Berlin, the Prussian state government declared a state of siege and appealed for imperial military aid.
-The Garde-Kavallerie-Schützen-Division, commanded by Waldemar Pabst, moved against the strikers in Berlin.
+The Guards Cavalry Rifle Division, commanded by Waldemar Pabst, moved against the strikers in Berlin.
 By the end of the fighting on 16 March, they had killed approximately 1,200 people, many of them unarmed and uninvolved.
 The revolutionary period lasted from November 1918 until the establishment in August 1919 of a republic that later became known as the Weimar Republic.

-Prussia was incorporated as the Free State of Prussia in the Weimar Republic, gaining a new republican constitution in 1920, becoming the Free State of Prussia.
+Prussia was incorporated as the Free State of Prussia into the Weimar Republic, gaining a new republican constitution in 1920, becoming the Free State of Prussia.
 The state was abolished in 1947.